 4. STRAIGHTEN YOUR BODY LIKE A LINE FROM THE TOP.
 Think straight body line from the top part of you (not the underside).
 Hips should be lifted, and in line with your shoulders: like a table top.
 For those with back issues, this will take the pressure off considerably.
 Many people do their planks thinking a straight line from the underside, NOT the top, which can put too much pressure on your low back.

 6. PRETEND THE FLOOR IS TRYING TO CRUSH YOU.
 Imagine you’re lying on your back and the floor is actually trying to smush you.
 Think about keeping it away from you, instead of holding yourself up.
-Arms are straight but not overly locked.
+The arms are straight but not overly locked.

 7. BREATHE.
 Focus on your breathing, nice deep big breaths.

 8. ENGAGE THE CORE.
 Pull your belly button in towards your back.
 You don’t want the hips to sag down.
 If your lower back hurts in plank, 99% of the time it’s because the core isn’t engaged properly.

 Don’t watch the time.
 Instead, wait until it starts to get hard.
 Then VERY hard.
 Then count slowly to 10-20 before releasing.
 Many people can hold plank for MUCH longer than they think they can, but if you only try to reach 30 seconds, you may never know that you can actually do 45 or 60.
 Distract yourself, breathe and focus.

 Planking variations for different fitness levels

 If you’re a beginner, start with modified planks on your knees instead of your toes.
 You can also try side planks, which are easier on the wrists than full planks.